dchosnek/bin-api-tutorial-oci/README.md

 ## Ansible

-*COMING SOON* The `ansible` folder contains the software configuration to configure the appropriate configuration files on the server and copy the required web and application files.
+The `ansible` folder contains the software configuration to configure the appropriate configuration files on the server and copy the required web and application files.

+A few high-level tasks performed by Ansible:
+* copy the Flask app to the instance
+* configure Gunicorn to host the Flask app
+* copy the built React.js site
+* configure NGINX to route traffic to both Gunicorn and the React.js files appropriately
+* configure the database to accept traffic from other hosts

 ## How to use this repository